MirzaDevelopment/Afterparty-bookstore-webshop/README.md

 18. Orders statistics.
 Top-selling product, and line chart that represents quantity and value of sold items visually.<br/>
 19. Customers panel with search, delete and restore functionality.<br/>
 20. Customers statistics - top customers with total value of their purchase.<br/>
-21. User/customer page that shows user purchases with details and dates of purchase, with ability to change user credentials.
+21. User/customer page that shows user purchases with details and dates of purchase, with ability to change user credentials.<br/>
+22. Detailed book preview with user comments for the book, and average book rating.
+23. Logged in users can leave comment, edit them at the spot, or eventually delete them.
+Comments made by logged in user are displayed differently.<br/>
+24. Small profanity filter is added for comments that prevents the "bad-word" comment to be uploaded.
+25. Added a 10 minute limit to prevent comment spam.<br/>
+26. Added admin panel for comments with search function and ability for admin to delete any comment.
+Comments can be searched by book title, or user name of comment author.
+Admin can delete multiple or single comment using one press of the button.<br/>
+27. Implemented rating system for logged in users.
+User can rate a book by using fontawesome icons from 1-5.
+Rating is then saved in database and displayed always for logged in user.<br/>
+28. Implemented a display of average book rating for each book.<br/>

-## Other features
+## Other general features
 1. All the security best-practices have been implemented. <br/>
 2. Email and password validation (both front and back) is also included. <br/>
 3. Web app has improved user experience (e.g. aplication shows immediately if the username or email is taken, and if email or password is not in a required format).<br/>